projectdiscovery/nuclei/README_ID.md

-   -silent                       display findings only -nc, -no-color                disable output content coloring (ANSI escape codes) -j, -jsonl                    write output in JSONL(ines) format -irr, -include-rr             include request/response pairs in the JSONL output (for findings only) -nm, -no-meta                 disable printing result metadata in cli output -nts, -no-timestamp           disable printing timestamp in cli output -rdb, -report-db string       nuclei reporting database (always use this to persist report data)
+   -silent                       display findings only -nc, -no-color                disable output content coloring (ANSI escape codes) -j, -jsonl                    write output in JSONL(ines) format -irr, -include-rr             include request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) [DEPRECATED]
+   -or, -omit-raw                omit request/response pairs in the JSON, JSONL, and Markdown outputs (for findings only) -nm, -no-meta                 disable printing result metadata in cli output -nts, -no-timestamp           disable printing timestamp in cli output -rdb, -report-db string       nuclei reporting database (always use this to persist report data)